SungYuBin/DBFVeiwer/README.md

 # DBFViewer
 ## Introduction
-> This DBF viewer is based on the open source. (https://cafe.naver.com/gisdev)
+> This DBF viewer is based on the open source & MFC. (https://cafe.naver.com/gisdev)